 Methods

 • Returns the query to use on the backing Store for the given level scale.
-This query can be any value, provided it can be understood by the store.
+The query can take any form as long as it can be correctly interpreted by the store.
 For a WFS store, this is a WFSQueryOptions object with an OGC filter, for a REST store, this can be an object that contains a number of key-value pairs that will be transmitted to the server as URL parameters.
 For a REST store, the meaning of the passed query object must be agreed with the underlying data provider.

 If no data should be downloaded from the server, return QUERY_NONE.